sys-uos/linkem/README.md

 ```
 010111101010101110101011
 ```
-The first packet will get dumped, the second packet passes through the bridge, the third packet gets dropped, etc..
+The first packet will get dumped, the second packet will pass through, the third packet will get dropped, and so on.

 #### Delay Trace
 A delay trace contains a sequence of integer values that are separated by a blank.
-Each entry resembles the delay of a (delivered) packet in millisecond (ms).
+Each entry resembles the delay of a (delivered) packet in milliseconds (ms).
 It is essential to mention that following the last element, a blank (whitespace) follows.
 A delay trace might look like this:
 ```
 42 39 25 65 54 51 33 454 21 27 45 45 51 86
 ```